QuentinWach/gdsjam/README.md

 GDSJam is a client-side web application for viewing GDSII files directly in the browser.
 Built for academics, chip design newcomers, and the photonics community to promote open-source EDA culture.

-**Privacy**: All processing happens in your browser - your GDS files are never uploaded to any server.

 ## Screenshots